mr-chew/mr-chew.github.io/_posts/2022-6-25-python-script-to-control-keyboard.md

 ## Simulate typing

-In the example below we simulate typing by using function provided by the `pyautogui` module.
+In the example below, we simulate typing by using function provided by the `pyautogui` module.
 The `time` module is imported for our `time.sleep()` function.
 Lastly, the `pathlib` module provide the function to open and read the content of our text file.

 ```python
 import pyautogui